dzzie/Visual_TCPRecon/readme.txt

 This is a visual tcp reconstruction tool for pcaps.

-Load a pcap, it will parse it into communicaiton streams each host:port pair gets it own node.
+Load a pcap, it will parse it into communication streams each host:port pair gets it own node.
 Under this node each leg of the communication will get its own sub node.